ghivert/bright/README.md

 And you're good to go!
 Now, you don't have to think anymore to update your derived data, everything is kept in-sync directly for you!

-## Using guards
+## Scheduling side-effects

 Sometimes, you also have to define side-effects that run after your computations have run.
 Because you figure out the data is finally incorrect.
 Or because your user have written a false URL in the address bar.
 Bright got you covered too!
-Just use `bright.guard`, and let the side-effects flow automatically in your app, only when you need it!
+Just use `bright.schedule`, and let the side-effects flow automatically in your app, only when you need it!

 ```gleam
 pub fn update(model: Model, msg: Msg) {